 Trinity's Integrated Skills in English (ISE) qualifications and Graded Examinations in Spoken English (GESE) are recognised around the world as evidence of English language proficiency.

-ISE and GESE exams are taken by hundreds of thousands of candidates worldwide each year and numbers are growing in China, Hong Kong, India, UAE, Italy, Spain, Turkey, Mexico, and South America.
+ISE and GESE exams are taken by hundreds of thousands of candidates worldwide each year and numbers are growing in China, Hong Kong SAR, India, UAE, Italy, Spain, Turkey, Mexico, and South America.

 Trinity's ISE is a contemporary multi-skills qualification that evidences English language communication skills (reading, writing, speaking and listening) required by universities and promotes the development of other transferable skills for study.

 Download the ISE Guide for Higher Education and Universities.

 Listen to why Trinity's ISE is selected as a preferred option when it comes to authentic and transferable skills for real life.

 ISE is widely accepted by high ranking institutions, including UCL, LSE and Kings College in London, Edinburgh university, Trinity College Dublin and elsewhere in Europe.
 As well as being accepted in the UK and Ireland, it is also recognised by a growing number of universities and colleges across North America and elsewhere.

 ISE recognition enquiry